Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 # Replace The Boot Splash images

-Download the logo.bin file from the radio with mtk client and using the special button combinations used in this guide to get the radio detected.
+Download the logo.bin file from the radio with mtk client and using the special button combinations used priviously in this guide to get the radio detected.
 Use the following command to download into the mtk client directory called logo.bin

 ```
 C:\Users\Gamer\Desktop\mtkclient-main\mtkclient-main>python3 mtk.py r logo logo.bin